Subcohomology and a Livsic Theorem for Zooming Systems: Introduction

 This theorem has been stated and proved independently by several authors.
 It first appears in an unpublished manuscript by Conze-Guivarc'h in \cite{CG}, where it is proved using thermodynamic formalism; the same approach is used by Savchenko in \cite{S}.
 More direct proofs, which do no use the Ruelle transfer operator, can be found in \cite{Bo1}, \cite{Bo2} and \cite{CLT}.

-In this work, we extend this result to the context of topologically exact zooming maps with a mild condition, which includes the topologically exact non-uniformly expanding maps (since the contractions are exponential and the summability with exponent $\alpha$ holds), by using techniques that can be seen in \cite{CLT}, Proposition 11.
-Our approach is using Zorn's Lemma to obtain for every neighbourhood a compact subset of the neighbourhood and a homeomorphism between this compact subset and the whole space.
-After that, for every zooming pre-ball we construct a continuous function by composing the given Hölder function with the local homeomorphism.
-By taking the infimum of Birkhoff sums in these local compositions over all zooming pre-balls we obtain a continuous coboundary on the whole space.
-By denseness of the Hölder functions in the space of continuous functions with respect to the supremum norm, we obtain the desired Hölder coboundary.
+In this work, we extend this result to the context of zooming systems, which includes the non-uniformly expanding maps, by using techniques that can be seen in \cite{CLT}, Proposition 11.
+Our approach is constructing a continuous potential on the dense zooming set and we are able to extend such a potential to the whole space.
+After that, by denseness of the Hölder functions, we obtain the result.
+In the case of all integrals to be zero, we obtain a version of the Livsic Theorem.
+We also prove that the maximizing measure is unique for a residual set of continuous potentials.

-Our work is organized as follows.
-In section 2, we begin by giving some preliminaries and notations that will be useful for the remainder of the work and giving our main result.
-In section 3, we proceed with the proof of our main result.
-In section 4, we finish our paper by giving some applications.
+Our work is organised as follows.
+In section 2, we begin by giving some preliminaries and notations that will be useful for the remainder of the work and stating our main result.
+In section 3, we proceed with the proof of our first main result and the proof of our second main result in section 4.
+In section 5, we finish our paper by giving some applications.
 We stress that our result extends to several important classes of examples beyond expanding maps on the circle.

 From now and on, we proceed with definitions and statements.
-We begin by defining zooming maps as can be seen in \cite{Pi1}.
+We begin by defining zooming systems as can be seen in \cite{Pi1}.
+It also can be seen in \cite{Sa}.